 Documentation

-ECE/TRANS/WP.29/GRBP/2021/2
+ECE/TRANS/WP.29/GRBP/2021/2 (withdrawn)

 (c) UN Regulation No. 109 (Retreaded tyres for commercial vehicles and their trailers)

 GRBP will address a proposal by the experts of BIPAVER that aims to align the test procedures for retreaded tyres with the amendments to UN Regulations Nos.
 54 and 117 adopted at the previous session.